zdravkov/kendo-docs/tutorials/asp.net/kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ---
-nav_title: Creating a Single-Page App with KendoUI
+title: Creating a Single-Page App with KendoUI
 ---

 # Creating a Single-Page App with KendoUI - Music Dashboard